-The modern "Prison for Terrorists" CECOT in El Salvador looks like a factory, the eight blocks are reminiscent of factory halls.
-The prison director, Bellarmino Garcia, proudly explains to ARD that there are seven security zones: concrete walls, barbed wire fences, steel doors, heavily armed guards.
+The modern "Terrorist Prison" CECOT in El Salvador looks like a factory, the eight blocks are reminiscent of factory halls.
+The director of the prison, Bellarmino Garcia, explains to ARD with pride that there are seven security zones: concrete walls, barbed wire fences, steel doors, heavily armed guards.

 It is to this huge prison that members of a Venezuelan gang, deported from the United States on the orders of Donald Trump, were now sent.
 According to the Associated Press, the United States paid El Salvador six million dollars to accept them.